Meet Our Team

 Rare Fact about Tania: She and her family practice Tang Soo Do Karate.
 They are working hard toward achieving their black belts.
 Tania enjoys teaching the students and hopes to be a certified instructor once she is a black belt.

-Kara Strittmatter, MA, CMM • Meeting/Event Director
+Kara Strittmatter, MA, CMM • Director of Education and Support Services

 Kara Strittmatter joined the UMDF in 1997 and has enjoyed many roles in support of patient families.
 As the first employee, Kara has touched many through her leadership in member services, finance, fundraising, meeting planning, marketing and communications.
 Currently, she is thrilled to be dedicating her time as the UMDF Meeting Event Director and focusing on education in our mitochondrial community to help the patients and families we serve.